suman3262/ecommerce/README.md

-# Welcome to Thapa Technical React Ecommerce Webstie Series
+# Welcome to Opera Store

 ## Follow the 3 Steps and your good to go.